GS1 Data Exchange Standards

 GS1 India's DataKart service - which allows Indian brand owners/manufacturers to upload, organise, store and exchange product master data with retailers, online shopping sites, mom & pop stores, and also with consumers.

 With more than 1.5 million product records of our subscribers stored, DataKart offers a one-stop solution allowing businesses to access and share product information.
-It also enables consumers to obtain product information from a trusted and reliable source through the Smart Consumer mobile app, launched by the Ministry of Consumer Affairs and Food Distribution, Govt. of India.
+It also enables consumers to obtain product information from a trusted and reliable source through a simple scan using Smart Consumer mobile app.

 Transactional data includes business messages that are shared between trading partners throughout the supply chain, such as orders, invoices and delivery notes.
 GS1 EDI (Electronic Data Interchange) standards provide a universal structure for electronic business messages.
 GS1 EDI standards enable efficient, accurate and cost-effective business data communications between trading partners for automatic processing irrespective of internal hardware or software differences.
 Read on the following GS1 transactional data standards: